Scroll Top

 High beam indicator Confirms activation of high beam headlights Blue

-Turn signal indicators Flashing lights showing signal operation Green
+Turn signal indicators Flashing lights confirming signal operation Green

 Seat belt reminder Warns when belts are not fastened Red